zengxiaofei/HapHiC/README.md

 # (2) Resolve dependencies
 # We strongly recommend using conda to install dependencies.
 If you prefer manual installation, refer to HapHiC/conda_env/create_conda_env_py310.sh
+# We have also included additional environments for Python 3.11 and 3.12 in the directory HapHiC/conda_env/
 $ conda env create -f HapHiC/conda_env/environment_py310.yml
 # Activate the HapHiC conda environment
 $ conda activate haphic # or: source /path/to/conda/bin/activate haphic